|

 You bring your offers, capabilities, and ambitions.

-Growth partners then have just one job to compliment them: Growth.
+Growth partners then have just one job to compliment them: Growth!

 Marketing managers are often excellent project managers, but become all-consumed with creative, copywriting, and analytics — consuming their capacity for broader market-research, and implementing tools to refine the direct sales journey experience.